 This basketweave stitch pattern is also called the basket stitch.

-While it doesn't stand out quite like the first basketweave stitch pattern it is still very pretty.
-When you use a yarn with good stitch definition like wool or cotton you'll notice the columns of Stockinette stitch kind of pop up a bit.
+If you use a yarn with good stitch definition like wool or cotton you'll notice the columns of Stockinette stitch stand out more.

 This type of pattern will be nice for adding a little texture to a sweater or afghan.